 Ill-health early retirements: Cumbria County Council also has a voluntary arrangement whereby part of the actuarial strain of ill-health retirements is paid immediately.
-Details of this are contained in the full Actuarial Valuation Report as at 31 March 2019, and all other Cumbria LGPS employer policies that are relevant to the 2021/22 financial year are available on the Cumbria LGPS website under 'Key Cumbria LGPS Documents'.
+Details of this are contained in the full Actuarial Valuation Report as at 31 March 2019, which is available on the Cumbria Pension Fund website.
+All other Cumbria LGPS employer policies that are relevant to the 2022/23 financial year are available under 'Forms and Publications / Policies'.